LaendleEnergy/LaendleEnergy.github.io/index.md

 - Train a machine learning model to recommend a pricing plan based on the customers energy consumption
 - Make predictions of energy consumption, e.g. for a month/ year

 Also, the applications could be **optimized**.
 For example, in the account-management service, because of the user and jwt validation, all methods of the controllers have some lines of code which are identical.
 Authentication in general could be extracted into an API-gateway.
+In addition, the household leaderboard has a small error in the order of members, which was only discovered very late and could not be corrected due to time constraints.

 The smartmeter-ui application on the other hand, has yet to be tested.
 Additionally, there is some code duplication regarding error handling, which could be optimized.